-Are you part of a group that struggles with the same difficulties?
+Are you part of a community that struggles with the same difficulties?

 Do you find that simply talking about those problems doesn’t bring permanent solutions or the relief that you seek?

 Working in groups can be a powerful way to access change within you.
 It can often bring new perspectives to help you see your situation a new light, resulting in new solutions.
 Furthermore, working in groups can ease a sense of isolation as it can build connection with the other members.
 The same as individual sessions, group sessions and workshops are also completely confidential.
 Attending a group session is also a cost-effective way of accessing support.